jiang18/mph/docs/docs/util.md

 - An output file named **test.snp_info.csv** will be generated.

 ### From VCs to enrichments
-The **.mq.vc.csv** file produced by `mph --minque` contains the estimates and standard errors of VCs and enrichments, where enrichments are calculated under the assumption that functional annotation categories do not overlap with one another.
+The **.mq.vc.csv** file produced by `mph --minque` contains the estimates and SEs of VCs, PVEs, and enrichments, where PVEs and enrichments are valid only when functional annotation categories do not overlap with one another.

-If functional categories actually overlap, one more quick computation is needed to recalculate enrichments from **.mq.vc.csv** and the SNP info file.
+If functional categories actually overlap, one more quick computation is needed to recalculate PVEs and enrichments from **.mq.vc.csv** and [the SNP info file](options.md#snp-info-file).
 This can be quickly done by the R function in [recalculate_enrichments.R](https://github.com/jiang18/mph/tree/main/util/recalculate_enrichments.R).

 Arguments of `recalculate_enrichments(vcfile, crossprod, nsnps=NA, annot.size=NA)`

 - vcfile: the .mq.vc.csv file produced by `mph --minque`.
 - crossprod: the crossproduct of SNP incidence matrix and SNP weighting matrix.
 Its row names and columns should match the annotation categories of interest and the rows of vcfile, respectively.
 - nsnps: the total number of SNPs.
-If not provided, it is set to the first GRM's number of SNPs in vcfile.
+If `NA`, it is set to the first GRM's number of SNPs in vcfile.
 - annot.size: a list of the number of SNPs in each annotation category listed in the row names of crossprod.
-It can be calculated from the column-wise sum of the corresponding SNP incidence matrix.
-If not provided, it is set to the "m" column of vcfile.
+It can be computed from the column-wise sum of the corresponding SNP incidence matrix.
+If `NA`, it is set to the `m` column of vcfile.